 - The environment in which the conveyor will be used,

 - Your budget and much, much more.

 However, when it comes to specific material types, such as frozen food, dry pet food, snack food, nuts, coffee beans, breakfast cereals, and similar, one conveyor type stands out among the rest: the tubular drag conveyor.

+Why are tubular drag conveyors ideal for food processing?
 Before diving into all the particulars of a tubular drag conveyor system, we have to look at the biggest conveying challenges unique to food processing.
-These are:
+These are the following: